nsbgn/thumbledore/README.md

 the `meta` key was, between `ctrl` and the original `alt`.

-If you have a split spacebar, one of the spacebars can be used for `sym`, allowing `alt/enter` to scoot into `alt_r`.
+If you have a split spacebar, one of the spacebars can be used for `sym`, allowing `alt/enter` to be put into `alt_r`.

-Left shift, for compatibility with standard keyboards that don't have a thumb key for it, could continue to function as `shift` when held --- but it will emit the `compose` key when tapped, allowing you to type special characters by typing intuitive keys in succession (e.g. `compose ' e` becomes `é`).
+Left shift stays in place, for compatibility with keyboards that have no thumb key for it, and also so that you can control some key combinations with only your left hand.

 ## Character keys